Mushrooms and spinach tempura is a crunchy snack or serve as a side dish. The spinach is inside of the batter, you didn't expect that, right?

-FILL the medium-sized pan with water and salt and bring to a boil.
-RINSE the spinach if needed and PEEL and roughly chop the garlic cloves.
-BOIL the garlic and spinach a few minutes, save some of the water and drain the spinach.
-Let the water and spinach cool off.
+Fill the medium-sized pan with water and salt and bring to a boil.
+Rinse the spinach if needed and peel and roughly chop the garlic cloves.
+Boil the garlic and spinach a few minutes, save some of the water and drain the spinach.

 Combine the spinach puree with tempura flour and keep on adding the water until you've reached the desired thickness.
 The batter shouldn't be too thick, but also not too runny.

 As soon as the oil is hot enough, coat the mushrooms in the batter.
 You can easily do this with a wooden skewer and coating them one by one with the batter.

-Don’t overcrowd the pan, otherwise they’ll stuck together.
-REPEAT until all the mushrooms are fried.
-TRANSFER them to a paper kitchen towel using a skimmer, this way you can remove the excess oil.
+Repeat until all the mushrooms are fried.
+Transfer them to a paper kitchen towel using a skimmer, this way you can remove the excess oil.
 Enjoy!